-Today, we take a look at brand new case by Antec, the DF500 ATX case.
-This case does come in an RGB variant that has 3 included 120mm RGB fans, an integrated fan controller and RGB button.
-This review will focus on the non-RGB variant, no fans included with an MSRP of $69.99.
+Today, we take a look at a brand new case by Antec, the DF500 ATX case.
+This case comes in an RGB variant with 3 included 120mm RGB fans, an integrated fan controller, and an RGB button, but this review will focus on the non-RGB variant, with no fans had with an MSRP of $69.99.

 - Dimensions: (WxDxH)

 - Weight: 200 mm x 470 mm x 480 mm

 - Material: Steel